geopm/endeavor-tutorial/README.md

 to the sticker frequency of the processor and kept there throughout the run (maximum and minimum frequency in the policy are both set to sticker).
-In the other policy the energy_efficient Agent is allowed to reduce the frequency by up to 400 MHz or until a 10% degradation in performance is detected.
+In the other policy the energy_efficient Agent is allowed to reduce the frequency until a 10% degradation in performance is detected.
 In the reports generated, the one named "efficient.report" should show an energy savings when compared against the values in the "fixed.report" file.